shigebeyond/jkutil/doc/config.md

 By default, configuration files are in the directory `src/main/resources/ `

-Jkmvc supports two types of configuration files
+Jkmvc supports 3 types of configuration files

 1. properties
-2. yaml
+2. yaml/yml
+3. json

 ## 1 Define configuration file